Acedyn/neovim-config/README.md

 -   [ ] Find an equivalent of sniprun for windows
 -   [ ] Try out nvim-dap
--   [ ] Change to a neovim autoformatter
--   [ ] Switch to packer plugin manager
 -   [ ] Grey out gitignored files in nvim-tree